jeddobson/tsvdro/README.md

 <h2> Contributing? </h2>

-Send Pull Request!!
+Create a Pull Request!!
 What header fields are missing?
 What other types of data need to be stored?
 How can we better support the community working on computational methods for humanities data?